 Listen on soundcloud for recordings of previous performances https://soundcloud.com/roch-van-tiddens/

-In March of 2016, Roché’s work for Brass Quintet was performed at the ISCM World Music Days in South Korea.
-At the end of the year 2016 he moved to Birmingham, UK, to study composition at the Royal Birmingham Conservatoire with Dr Andrew Hamilton and Dr Sean Clancy as teachers.
+In March of 2016, Roché’s work, Praying Mantis III, for Brass Quintet was performed at the ISCM World Music Days in South Korea.
+At the end of the year he moved to Birmingham, UK, to study composition at the Royal Birmingham Conservatoire with Dr Andrew Hamilton and Dr Sean Clancy as teachers.
 He composed So Glad Soos Seep for the Thallein Ensemble, Visarende, for clarinet and live electronics with Luke Newby, and Where Does the Air Go? for two percussionists and trumpet.
 In February 2017 he was selected to take part in the Young Composer’s Meeting in Apeldoorn with the Orkest de Ereprijs where his piece, Ek Verlang na die Plaas, won the prize to write the new piece, Het jy die Olifant gehoor?, for the Internationale Stichting Masterclasses in Apeldoorn 2017.

 At the end of 2018 he participated in the two-week Sonic Mmabolela artist’s residency, organised by Francisco López and Barbara Ellison on the Mmabolela game reserve, Limpopo River, South Africa.
 During the residency he continued to develop his creative knowledge on working with sound environments and composed the piece, Bat-Eared Fox.
 In 2019, following the residency, Roché composed and performed Bakoor, spatialized for the Game of Life Foundation Wave-Field Synthesis system, at the SLOW(36h) festival, Bruges.
 Bakoor was later edited and mastered in studio.
 More studio sessions and dedicated listening to the sounds from the sahara led to Ke a leboga, Ke thabela ogo tseba, Nonyane, and Kubu.